Differentially Private Coordinate Descent for Composite Empirical Risk Minimization: Additional Experimental Details and Results

 \subsection{Running Time}

 \aurelien{say something about the implementation (and recall it is included as supplementary material), and the machine on which the experiments are run.}

 In this section, we report the running times of DP-CD and DP-SGD.
-We implemented DP-CD and DP-SGD in C++, with Python bindings.
+We implemented DP-CD and DP-SGD in C++, with Python bindings\footnote{The code is available at \url{https://gitlab.inria.fr/pmangold1/private-coordinate-descent/}.}.
 The design matrix and the labels are kept in memory as dense matrices of the Eigen library.
 No special code optimization nor tricks is applied to the algorithms, except for the update of residuals at each iteration of DP-CD, which prevents from accessing the complete dataset at each step.
+All experiments were run on a laptop with 16GB of RAM and an Intel(R) Core(TM) i7-10610U CPU @ 1.80GHz.

 \Cref{fig:expe-time} shows the same experiments as in \Cref{fig:expe-raw} and \Cref{fig:expe-standardized}, but as a function of the running time.
 In our implementation, DP-CD runs about $4$ times as fast as DP-SGD for a given number of iterations (see \Cref{fig:expe-time-electricity-raw} and \Cref{fig:expe-time-california-raw} for $50$ iterations).
 On the three other plots, \Cref{fig:expe-time-electricity-norm}, \Cref{fig:expe-time-california-norm} and \Cref{fig:expe-time-lasso}, DP-CD yields better results in less iterations.
 DP-CD is thus particularly valuable in these scenarios: combined with its faster running time, it provides accurate results extremely fast.
 For completeness, we provide in \Cref{tab:full-tuning-runtime} the full table of running time, corresponding to \Cref{tab:full-tuning-max-iter} and \Cref{fig:expe-time}.
 These results show that, for a given number of passes on the data, DP-CD consistently runs about $5$ times faster than DP-SGD.